 Description of Work:

-Interns conduct research, create original content for Solitary Watch, and assist in building the reach and readership of the site.
-Along with minimal routine administrative work, interns will generally have the opportunity to:
+Interns conduct research, create original content for Solitary Watch, help build the reach and readership of the site, and assist with special projects as needed.
+Along with routine administrative work, interns will generally have the opportunity to take on several of the following tasks:

-• Report and draft at least one original news story
+• Research and draft at least one original news story and/or fact sheet.

-• Assist with research and reporting for investigative projects
+• Assist staff members with research and reporting for larger investigative projects, including articles and reports.

 • Research and update resources on solitary confinement.